LukasHechenberger/tscad/packages/cli/README.md

 <!-- #region usage -->
 <!-- This section is generated.
 Do not edit manually! -->

-Usage: tscad [options]
+Usage: tscad [options] [command]

 A CLI tool for working with tscad models

 Options:
   -V, --version          output the version number
   -h, --help             display help for command

+Commands:
+  dev [options] [model]  Start the development server help [command]         display help for command

 For details consult the tscad documentation: https://tscad.vercel.app